U.S. weekly jobless claims fall; labor market strong

 WASHINGTON (Reuters) - The number of Americans filing applications for unemployment benefits unexpectedly fell last week, suggesting the labor market remains strong even as the economy is slowing.

+Expectations for a 50-basis-point cut at the Fed’s Sept.
+17-18 policy meeting have also risen.

+“Initial claims have been sending a reasonably upbeat message about conditions in the labor market,” said Daniel Silver, an economist at JPMorgan in New York.
+“Today’s report likely doesn’t contain much information about the period since the recent escalations in trade tensions.”

 Initial claims for state unemployment benefits declined 8,000 to a seasonally adjusted 209,000 for the week ended Aug.
-3, the Labor Department said on Thursday.
-Data for the prior week was revised to show 2,000 more applications received than previously reported.

-Last week’s drop in claims pushed them to the lower end of their 193,000-244,000 range for this year.
+3, the Labor Department said.
 Economists polled by Reuters had forecast claims would be unchanged at 215,000 in the latest week.

-The Labor Department said only claims for Idaho were estimated last week.
+“The message of the unemployment claims data into early August is that layoff activity remained subdued and the labor market is still tight,” said John Ryding, chief economist at RDQ Economics in New York.
+“Though equity market volatility and low bond yields are driving pessimism about the economic outlook ... we would have to see initial claims sustain a rise to the 250,000 level to become concerned about recession.”

+U.S. stocks were trading higher as unexpectedly better Chinese data and a steadying of the yuan provided some comfort to investors rattled by the rise in U.S.-China trade tensions.
+Prices of U.S. Treasuries fell while the dollar .DXY was slightly stronger against a basket of currencies.

+INVENTORY ACCUMULATION SLOWING Last week’s drop in claims pushed them to the lower end of their 193,000-244,000 range for this year.
 The four-week moving average of initial claims, considered a better measure of labor market trends as it irons out week-to-week volatility, edged up 250 to 212,250 last week.

-U.S. stock index futures held gains after the release of the data.
-Prices of U.S. Treasuries dipped while the dollar .DXY was trading slightly higher.

-Claims will be watched over the coming weeks for signs that deteriorating trade relations between the United States and China, which have dimmed the economy’s outlook and roiled financial markets, were spilling over to the labor market.

 While hiring has slowed, the pace of job gains remains well above the roughly 100,000 needed per month to keep up with growth in the working-age population.